arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 #### Forward Entire Store

 This is definitely the simplest approach.
-When a node recovers and begins to gossip its state once again, a peer will detect the recovery, and will start the forwarding its entire state using the following algorithm (we'll call the 'recovering' node the patient and the forwarding peer the 'doctor'):
+When a node recovers and begins to gossip its state once again, a peer detects the recovery, and starts forwarding its entire state using the following algorithm (we'll call the 'recovering' node the patient and the forwarding peer the 'doctor'):

 1. The doctor detects the patient's recovery, and sends a message to acquire a role as the patient's doctor.
 The patient